migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-06-29 Mon: Continued development for option creation.
+Noticed an increase in gas when using the CLI rather than the script.
+Attempting to decrease optimize the gas usage.

+---

 2024-06-27 Fri: CLI now accepting user inputs for the option creation (ETA 06/31 Wed).

 2024-06-26 Thu: During option creation, there are various arguments that need to be supplemented by the user.
 Finding the optimal way to do so without visualization.